-What's Involved In setting Up A Marine Reef Tank?
+What's Involved in Setting Up a Marine Reef Tank?

 So maybe now is the opportune time to graduate to bigger and better things.
-Even though I contemplated first, over the idea of transitioning from a freshwater to a saltwater marine aquarium.
-I did so with some serious thought and a little pre-planning before switching entirely over to a fully functional marine reef aquarium.
-Complete with saltwater fishes and a variety of marine invertebrates and corals.
+Even though I contemplated first over the idea of transitioning from a freshwater to a saltwater marine aquarium, I did so with some serious thought and a little pre-planning before switching entirely over to a fully functional marine reef aquarium—complete with saltwater fishes and a variety of marine invertebrates and corals.

-You have heard me mention the word marine a few times already in this article and I will most likely use that same word a few more times throughout this article.
-When I refer to the word marine I am referring to a saltwater aquarium with saltwater fish only.
+You have heard me mention the word "marine" a few times already in this article, and I will most likely use that same word a few more times throughout this article.
+When I refer to the word marine, I am referring to a saltwater aquarium with saltwater fish only.

 An example of a common type of saltwater fish that you most likely have seen a few times at a pet store is called the clownfish.
-Do you remember watching the animated movie - finding nemo over the past few years possibly with your children?
-Well if you have, that bold colored orange and white striped fish in the movie was a clownfish.
-However in the movie Nemo of course was an animated clownfish.
+Do you remember watching the animated movie Finding Nemo over the past few years, possibly with your children?
+Well if you have, that bold-colored orange and white striped fish in the movie was a clownfish.
+However, in the movie, Nemo of course was an animated clownfish.
 Enough on that—you get the point!

 So remember in this hobby we refer to the marine aquarium as a saltwater aquarium with fish only.
-Saltwater fish cannot survive very long in freshwater and freshwater fish, or even those that inhabit brackish water - (a mix of fresh and saltwater), cannot live in saltwater for very long; before succumbing to severe shock followed by death.
+Saltwater fish cannot survive very long in freshwater, and freshwater fish—or even those that inhabit brackish water (a mix of fresh and saltwater)—cannot live in saltwater for very long before succumbing to severe shock followed by death.
 Something you want to avoid at all costs for your fish friends.

 But there is a quick remedy called a freshwater dip.
 That may stress certain saltwater fish out a bit.
 But is a fairly effective way of ridding a fish of saltwater Ich for example.
 I will talk about this also in more detail along with water chemistry in that separate article I just mentioned.

-But for now the main purpose of this article is to help you get started in setting up your first operational saltwater aquarium, less the reef part!
-So if I have gained your interest so far, than it appears that you would like to learn more about the saltwater aquarium end of the hobby.
+But for now, the main purpose of this article is to help you get started in setting up your first operational saltwater aquarium, less the reef part!
+So if I have gained your interest so far, then it appears that you would like to learn more about the saltwater aquarium end of the hobby.
 So please, read on while I immerse you some more in this fun and rewarding hobby.

 Fish Are Friends

 So before you head out to purchase your first aquarium, do a little research and so-called pre-planning to make sure you stay within your own budget.
-Also if you're limited on space in your home or apartment than you may not have enough space for a larger aquarium such as a 55 gallon.
-So will have to make do with a smaller 30 gallon Biocube aquarium type setup or smaller, so things fit just right.
+Also if you're limited on space in your home or apartment than you may not have enough space for a larger aquarium such as a 55-gallon.
+So will have to make do with a smaller 30-gallon Biocube aquarium type setup or smaller, so things fit just right.

 Anyone interested in starting a saltwater aquarium of any size should possess or go out and purchase the following items first:

-- A separate 10 or 20 gallon Aquarium.
+- A separate 10- or 20-gallon Aquarium.
 (Even though not necessary.
 This is highly recommended as a quarantine, or hospital tank).
 I will explain further in the article.

-- 16 gallon or larger aquarium. ( This is your main, or display tank ).
+- 16-gallon or larger aquarium. ( This is your main, or display tank ).
 All fish and invertebrates will eventually be placed in your main tank.

 - A good size filter that will move a sufficient amount of water.
 I highly recommend the fluval canister filter.

 - depending on tank size—at least one power head to aid with water movement— one placed in each back corner of your aquarium for improved circulation.
 Some corals for example require moderate to high water flow.

-- A reliable easy to read thermometer - preferably a digital thermometer.
+- A reliable easy to read thermometer, preferably a digital thermometer.

-- A good multi spectrum LED light.
-More important if you plan on adding corals later on - High output VHO's or metal halide lamps affixed over your aquarium.
+- A good multi-spectrum LED light.
+More important if you plan on adding corals later on.
+High output VHO's or metal halide lamps affixed over your aquarium.

-- Live cured rock. (about 2 lbs. per gallon of water ).
+- Live cured rock (about 2 lbs. per gallon of water ).
 Live rock is essential in cycling your new aquarium for the first time, prior to adding any livestock, such as fish.
 Or you can add a few bags of live aragonite sand, that will not only cycle your tank fairly quickly but will also act as your bottom substrate.

-- A couple different size fish nets.
+- A couple of different size fish nets.

 - A protein skimmer.
 Well not necessary at first.
-A skimmer may actually be very beneficial in removing more wastes, resulting in a healthier overall water chemistry - free of nitrates.
-Saltwater fish can tolerate nitrates up to about 40 PPM - (parts per million).
+A skimmer may actually be very beneficial in removing more wastes, resulting in a healthier overall water chemistry, free of nitrates.
+Saltwater fish can tolerate nitrates up to about 40 PPM (parts per million).
 While corals on the other hand thrive much better at a (0 to 5 ppm) nitrate level.

 Did I forget anything?
-Basically this is the bare bones in starting up your first marine reef, or marine aquarium.
+Basically, this is the bare bones in starting up your first marine reef, or marine aquarium.
 Additions can be added later on based on your operating budget.
-Did you notice that my first bullet pointed item on this list was a quarantine tank.
+Did you notice that my first bullet-pointed item on this list was a quarantine tank?
 I'll explain why this is really a very good idea, though not necessary.

 So what better reason could you want especially when it comes down to protecting prized, and often expensive specimens.
 After all your marine fish should be considered pets and treated as such.
 Just like you would treat your pet dog or feline.

 Even though I am a little wet behind the ears so to speak.
 At least as far as being an accomplished saltwater aquarist.
 I am by far not an expert on the topic but am learning very quickly.
 Not just by reading multiple articles on the topic, but also by simply learning as I go along.
-And more importantly learning from others in the hobby and learning from past mistakes that those others had made.
+And more importantly, learning from others in the hobby and learning from past mistakes that those others had made.

 And one mistake according to other experienced hobbyists was not setting up a quarantine tank up before their main display tank.
 I consider myself to be a fairly patient individual, but when it comes to the saltwater end of this hobby—there is no such thing as too much patience!
 And like a lot of hobbies it is an ongoing learning experience.
-And this hobby is no different in terms of....You can't learn anymore, because you learned it all already!
+And this hobby is no different in terms of...You can't learn anymore, because you learned it all already!

 So now you know why setting up a quarantine tank is so very important to the success of your first marine saltwater display tank.
 I do not want you to make the same mistake that I made and many others made, starting out in the hobby—losing 6 to 8 livestock or more to a parasitic infection that one of those 6 to 8 fish were carrying while being introduced into a display tank first, rather than a quarantine, or observation type tank.
 And as a result afflicted their tank mates resulting in death.

 Enough about quarantine tanks for now—I'm sure I made this point crystal clear!
 So what's next on the list given I have purchased all or some of the equipment mentioned above?
 Well first and since I have been talking a great deal about quarantine tank, for the past few paragraphs.
 It may not be such a bad idea to set this tank up first basically to monitor newly purchased fish, or fish that may have picked up a parasite like saltwater marine Ich.

-Hopefully you set up your quarantine tank, before your main sixteen gallon or larger main display tank, that I emphasized in the prior paragraph.
+Hopefully you set up your quarantine tank, before your main 16-gallon or larger main display tank, that I emphasized in the prior paragraph.
 If you've read the article up to this point than it's obvious that you are a serious novice aquarist and are hooked on the topic that I am trying to convey to you.
 Thank you for reading on up to this point.

 So please be patient while your quarantine tank completes the cycle.
-You can speed up this process by placing a small bit if fish food into the aquarium.
+You can speed up this process by placing a small bit of fish food into the aquarium.
 Or better yet a small piece of dead shrimp.
 This in turn will rot in the tank and help speed up the cycling process.
 During the same period as you are cycling your quarantine tank.
 You can begin to set up your main or display aquarium.
 This is eventually where your newly introduced livestock from your quarantine tank will end up.

 Saltwater Fish, Or Corals?
 Decisions, Decisions